 We have therefore decided to sow our own seed by offering products made from in-conversion cotton in our print on demand catalog.
 Expect to see these new products in the next few weeks...
 It's imminent!

-Cotton in conversion, an exclusivity soon in the TPOP catalog
+Cotton in conversion, an exclusive in the TPOP catalog

-You're beginning to know us: we're constantly looking for new ways to pamper our planet.
-So when we heard about the launch of the cotton in conversion initiative, there was no hesitation...
-We grabbed our notebook, our phone and contacted our suppliers.
+You're beginning to know us: we're constantly on the lookout for new ways to pamper our planet.
+So, when we heard about the launch of the Cotton in Conversion initiative, there was no hesitation...
+We grabbed our notebooks, our phones and contacted our suppliers.

 Promoting cotton in conversion is a bit like putting our stone to the building of the sustainable consumption we dream of.
 We know that eco-responsibility is not the easy way out, so nothing makes us happier than supporting farmers who are brave enough to face the usual obstacles to the transition to organic.
 In all your usual goodwill, we are sure you will be happy to be part of it.
 It's a great adventure that's starting, TPousses!